cesaregruber/CCHFV-PrimerChecker/README.md

 # CCHFV-PrimerChecker
 Bioinformatic tool to evaluate detection efficacy of existing molecular assays and to propose specific sets of assays to detect as much as possible CCHFV strains from all geographic regions.

-Reference: Gruber, Bartolini, Castilletti et al. "Geographical variability affects CCHFV detection by RT-PCR: a tool for in-silico evaluation of molecular assays"; Viruses (Submitted).
+**Reference:** Gruber CEM, Bartolini B, Castilletti C, et al. Geographical Variability Affects CCHFV Detection by RT-PCR: A Tool for In-Silico Evaluation of Molecular Assays.
+Viruses.
+2019;11(10):953.
+Published 2019 Oct 16. doi:10.3390/v11100953

 Instructions: